exonum/exonum/README.md

 ### Frontend

-Frontend is a lightweight single page application implemented on [riotjs](https://github.com/riot/riot).
+Frontend is a lightweight single page application served by Node.js.

-Application is served by Node.js and communicates directly with backends REST api and uses Exonum client to convert data into appropriate format and parse it into JSON.
+It communicates with backends via REST api and uses [Exonum client](https://github.com/exonum/exonum-client) to parse data and convert it into appropriate format.

-All business logic is can be found in the file `cryptocurrency.js`.
+All business logic is can be found in [cryptocurrency.js](frontend/js/cryptocurrency.js).

 #### Submit transaction